psatyadarma/IS4242_GroupProject/ReadMe.md

 Running of ipynb File
 1. Open Google Drive and add the folder "IS4242 Project" to MyDrive.
 2. Open ipynb file and run in Google Colab.
-3. Some of cells especially those model training cells may take more than 7 hours to run.
+3. Some of cells especially those cells involve model training and hyperparameter tuning may take more than 7 hours to run.

+Content Structure of ipynb File
+1. Data Exploration
+2. Define common functions required for subsequent model training
+   - Functions for File Movement
+   - Functions for Image Processing
+   - Functions for Cross Validation and Model Training
+   - Functions for Performance Metrics Calculation
+3. Training of 5 CNN models
+   - Self Constructed CNN (Hyperparameter Tunning using Bayesian Optimisation, Model Training, Model Performance Evaluation)
+   - VGG19 (Hyperparameter Tunning using Bayesian Optimisation, Unfreezing Layers, Model Training, Model Performance Evaluation)
+   - VGG16, InceptionV3, ResNet50 (Model Training, Model Performance Evaluation)
+4. LIME for Model Explanability
+   - Compare results of self constructed CNN and VGG19
+   - Look at images from True Positive and True Negative predictions of both models to deduce the important features extract by the models